 Staff password protected patients' electronic care records and backed these up to secure storage.
 They stored paper records securely.

 Involving people in decisions about care and treatment

-Staff helped patients to be involved in decisions about their care and were aware of the principles of the Accessible Information Standard and the requirements under the Equality Act.
-The Accessible Information Standard is a requirement to make sure that patients and their carers can access and understand the information they are given.
+Staff helped patients to be involved in decisions about their care and were aware of the requirements under the Equality Act.